CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public handleObject (string $type, array $schema)
 ```

-Create an object bases on an type and a schema (the object as an array)
+Create an object bases on an type and a schema (the object as an array).

 This function breaks complexity rules, but since a switch is the most effective way of doing it a design decicion was made to allow it